inca/circumflex/circumflex-md/src/test/resources/test.md

  *  Pellentesque eros felis, feugiat a sagittis id, fringilla sed ante.
 Nam vehicula lorem a tellus pulvinar rutrum pellentesque elit congue.

+ *  Interesting, what if...

+    *  wow, we have sub-list in here

+    *  and here, too!!

+    What about some para?

+ *  Can we please go back to that outer list?

 Donec magna orci, tincidunt eget semper a, pellentesque vel massa.
 Ut et justo purus.
 Fusce at sapien sit amet dui ultrices eleifend.
 Praesent pulvinar purus eu ante congue euismod eget non orci.
 Vestibulum placerat, risus vitae adipiscing eleifend,